-TOWNSEND — Since the mid-1850s and even before, agricultural fairs have marked an important time of year for farmers; the end of summer.
+TOWNSEND — Since the mid 1850s and even before, agricultural fairs have marked an important time of year for farmers; the end of summer.

 Farmers went to regional fairgrounds and compared their best livestock, produce and other agricultural products.
 The winners went home with cash prizes.
 Competitions in fine art and writing also made the prize list.

-This weekend, Townsend 4-H members plan to enter a plethora of similar contests at the Middlesex 4-H Fair in Westford.
+On Aug.
+24 through Aug.
+26, Townsend 4-H members plan to enter a plethora of similar contests at the Middlesex 4-H Fair in Westford.

 The 4-H organization began as a youth development program about 100 years ago, Townsend coordinator John King said.
 The Westford fair is for all the 4-H clubs across Middlesex County.

-The kids learn skills they can use their entire lives like public speaking, leadership and volunteerism, he said.
+The kids learn skills they can use their entire lives like public-speaking, leadership and volunteerism, he said.

 The lofty goals are important, but his five children getting ready for the fair had one overwhelming reason for taking part: “It’s so much fun,” they each said, one after the other.